kevinkjt2000/ellipsis-presentation/presentation.md

 ---

+# Why are all these symlinks being created?

+This is how Ellipsis and other tools like it manage your dotfiles from another location in memory.

+---

 # Backing up the package

 Ellipsis packages are git repositories, so you will need access to a git server such as GitHub.